rajban94/Object_Detection_tiny_Yolo/README.md

 # Object_Detection_Yolo
-The model is trained for Car truck and van detection
+The model is trained for Car, Truck and Van detection.

 Prerequisites
 Tensorflow